ouankou/apollo/README.md

 CMake 3.9 or higher is required.

 Tested using GCC 9.2.0
+* Note that old GCC 4.x may cause errors during spack's openCV installation.
+Please use more recent GCC versions like GCC 8.x or 9.x

 Apollo depends on OpenCV for machine learning support.
 We use lassen@Livermore Computing as an example to show the installation steps: